evolvingstuff/vdw2/content/posts/dark-skinned-people-higher-risk-of-prostate-colon-and-breast-cancers-yet-again.md

 * <a href="/posts/breast-prostate-and-colon-cancers-are-still-strongly-associated-with-low-vitamin-d-grant" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Breast, Prostate and Colon Cancers are still strongly associated with low Vitamin D – Grant Jan 2020">Breast, Prostate and Colon Cancers are still strongly associated with low Vitamin D – Grant Jan 2020</a>

-* <a href="/posts/covid-19-more-frequent-and-deadly-for-those-with-dark-skins-high-risk-of-low-vit--and-dark-skins" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)|COVID-19 and Dark Skins">COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)|COVID-19 and Dark Skins</a>
+* <a href="/posts/covid-19-more-frequent-and-deadly-for-those-with-dark-skins-high-risk-of-low-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: COVID-19 more frequent and deadly for those with dark skins (high risk of low vitamin D)">COVID-19 and Dark Skins</a>

 <!-- ~tc~ (alias(Cancers and race - April 2024)) ~/tc~ -->